-I. Americans with Disabilities Act ("ADA") Title II (non-employee) Reasonable Accommodation/Modification in Public Services, Programs or Activities Request Form

-A fillable form is available at https://mn.gov/mmb-stat/equal-opportunity/ada/ada-accommodation-request-form-title-ii.pdf.
+A fillable ADA Title II (non-employee) Reasonable Accommodation/Modification in Public Services, Program or Activities Request Form is available at https://mn.gov/mmb-stat/equal-opportunity/ada/ada-accommodation-request-form-title-ii.pdf.

-Americans with Disabilities Act ("ADA") Title II (non-employee) Reasonable Accommodation/Modification in Public Services, Programs or Activities Request Form The Check this box to sign this request form electronically: By checking this box, I agree my electronic signature is the legal equivalent of my signature.
-Signature of Requestor OFFICE USE ONLY RESPONSE TO REQUEST FOR ACCOMMODATION/MODIFICATION Date request received: The request for accommodation/modification is GRANTED.
-Below is a description of the accommodation/modification: The request for accommodation/modification is DENIED because: The requested accommodation/modification would impose an undue burden on the agency; and/or The requested accommodation/modification would impose an undue burden on the agency; and/or The requested accommodation/modification would fundamentally alter the nature of the service, program, or activity.
+Americans with Disabilities Act ("ADA") Title II (non-employee) Reasonable Accommodation/Modification in Public Services, Programs or Activities Request Form The request will be provided within one week of receipt.
+Check this box to sign this request form electronically: By checking this box, I agree my electronic signature is the legal equivalent of my signature.
+Signature of Requestor Date OFFICE USE ONLY RESPONSE TO REQUEST FOR ACCOMMODATION/MODIFICATION Date request received: The request for accommodation/modification is GRANTED.
+Below is a description of the accommodation/modification: The request for accommodation/modification is DENIED because: The requester does not meet the essential eligibility requirements or qualifications for the program, service, or activity, without regard to disability.
+The requested accommodation/modification would impose an undue burden on the agency; and/or The requested accommodation/modification would fundamentally alter the nature of the service, program, or activity.
 Requester notified on: (date) via: Additional notes: How would you like to be notified of the status of your request?
-ADA Coordinator: Phone Email Writing Other (specify): Name Signature If someone else has completed this form on your behalf and you want that person to be notified of SignatureDate
+ADA Coordinator: Phone Email Writing Other (specify): Name If someone else has completed this form on your behalf and you want that person to be notified of SignatureDate

-J. Evacuation Procedure for Individuals with Disabilities or Otherwise in Need of Assistance
+Evacuation Procedure for Individuals with Disabilities or Otherwise in Need of Assistance